andreavillegasm/VueProject-BattleShip/README.md

 This is a simpler version of the board game battleship using Vue.js .In this case the user will be playing agasinst the computer and will attempt to sink the computers boats.

+## Sources Referenced
+ https://vuejs.org/v2/guide/components.html to get started with using components

 ## Things Accomplished
 - Game can populate the board with random boats for the computer
 - Game can change the state and color of tiles upon click